Finding Candidate TeV Halos among Very-High Energy Sources: Discussion

-Finally, \citet{haa+18} studied all PWNs and candidates in 1--10\,TeV.
-On the basis of their results, one conclusion may be drawn is that PWNe tend to have a soft spectrum with the PL index $\Gamma_s>2$.
-By comparison and pointed by \citet{zw23}, candidate TeV halos often show hard spectra with $\Gamma_s<2$.
+Finally, \citet{haa+18} studied all PWNe and candidates in 1--10\,TeV.
+On the basis of their results, one conclusion that may be drawn is PWNe tend to have a soft spectrum with the PL index $\Gamma_s>2$.
+By comparison, as pointed by \citet{zw23}, candidate TeV halos often show hard spectra with $\Gamma_s<2$.
 We further explored this possible feature by constructing Figure~\ref{fig:index}, in which the PL indices of the candidate TeV halos (as well as the sources described in the Appendix) and the HESS-confirmed PWNe are shown, where the hard PL indices $\Gamma_h$ are from the LHAASO KM2A 25--100\,TeV measurements.
-Some of the sources, in particular those HESS PWNe, were only detected in one energy band (such as the soft 1--10\,TeV band), and for these sources, we put them at the $\Gamma_h = \Gamma_s$ line (note that the error bars indicate the measurements at which energy band are known).
-It is clear to see that most candidate TeV halos have hard emission by having $\Gamma_s<2$ or detectable hard TeV emissions (in 25--100\,TeV).
-By comparison, PWNe have soft emission without detectable hard TeV emission.
-One notable source of the PWNe is that of the Vela pulsar, which has $\Gamma_s<2$ but still was not detected in the hard TeV band (the data point at the low left along the $\Gamma_h = \Gamma_s$ line in Figure~\ref{fig:index}).
+Some of the sources, in particular those HESS PWNe, were only detected in one energy band (such as the soft 1--10\,TeV band), and we put these sources at the $\Gamma_h = \Gamma_s$ line; note that the error bars indicate the measurements at which energy band are known.
+It is clear to see that most candidate TeV halos either show emissions with $\Gamma_s<2$, or simply have detectable hard TeV emissions (only with known $\Gamma_h$ in 25--100\,TeV).
+By comparison, PWNe have soft emissions with $\Gamma_s>2$ or do not have any detectable hard TeV emissions (those at the $\Gamma_h = \Gamma_s$ line).
+One notable source of the PWNe is that of the Vela pulsar, which has $\Gamma_s<2$ (the data point at the low left along the $\Gamma_h = \Gamma_s$ line in Figure~\ref{fig:index}).
 On the other hand, one exception among the candidate TeV halos is 1LHAASO J0249+6022 (associated with PSR J0248), which has $\Gamma_s>2$.
 Detailed studies of this source may help understand the cause of the deviation.
 In any case, the comparison strengthens our previous suggestion in \citet{zw23} that TeV halos are different from PWNe by having hard emissions.

 \restartappendixnumbering